A listing of current graduate students and their interests

 Triin is a PhD student in ethnomusicology.
 Before coming to Brown, she received a BA and MA in musicology from the Estonian Academy of Music and Theatre in her native Estonia.
 Triin is a classically trained pianist and choral singer and has a number of Estonian scholarly publications and translations.
 Triin is interested in the interrelationship of popular music, identity, and politics, especially in European hip-hop scenes.

-Aleysia Whitmore – music of the African diaspora, transnational movement of music, music of the Caribbean, dance and embodiment
+Aleysia K. Whitmore–music of the Africa and the African diaspora, transnational movement of music, music of the Caribbean, dance and embodiment

-Aleysia is a PhD candidate in ethnomusicology currently researching the influence of Cuban music in Senegalese and Malian popular music and this music’s presence on the world music scene.
+Aleysia is a PhD candidate in ethnomusicology.
+Her dissertation, entitled Performing Pleasure: Africa and its Diaspora on the World Music Stage, is an ethnographic study of two world music bands that creatively combine West African and Cuban musics, and the industry and audiences that surround them.
+A multi-sited ethnographic study of the contemporary world music industry across Europe, West Africa, the Caribbean, and North America, it provides a window into the transnational lives of musicians, industry personnel, and audiences, and the specific post-colonial era of globalization in which they are situated.
 For her masters degree, she looked at the transnational movements and practices of salsa and the ways in which various conceptions of race and gender come together on dance floors in which diverse groups of people participate.
 Aleysia completed her Bachelors of Music at the University of Toronto where she enjoyed playing the oboe in a Serbian Orchestra and learning how to dance.

 David Wood – Appalachian Music, acculturation, American popular music, micromusics, music cognition, psychology of music, revivals